Editorial note: an earlier version of this article was first published on March 8, 2013. It was updated on July 30, 2020.

 Butt lift injections use dermal fillers that can be used on other parts of the body.
 Except, of course, they require a lot more of a substance than you’d use for the face, hands, feet, etc. That can make this procedure especially pricey.

-Only certain types of fillers would be recommended for the butt, so it’s best to speak to a doctor who is trained specifically on how to make this work in the best way possible.
+Only certain types of fillers would be recommended for the butt, so it’s best to speak to a doctor or nurse who is trained specifically on how to make this work in the best way possible.

 11) Solving pain in the joints and head with Botox®